jackhwl/React/ReactTheCompleteGuide2025/Readme.md

   - Onwards to the next project & advanced
   - Not all content must go into components
   - Closer Look: public/ vs assets/ for Image Storage
+  - New Project: First steps towards our tic-tac-toe